fxcm/ForexConnectAPI/README.md

 [**Android - Android Studio**](https://developer.android.com/studio/intro/index.html)

+## Table manager vs Non-table manager:
+Table manager preload all tables to your local memoery, it is an in-memory representation of API tables.
+The table manager allows you to subscribe to table change events such as updates, adding rows, or removing rows.
+It is important to note that the
+SummaryTable is only accessible through the table manager.
+Table manager presents a performance decrease because it is constantly recalculating fields.
+Non-table manager allow you to capture table updates adhoc via the use of a class that implements theIO2GResponseListener interface.
+It give performance advantage but you need to calculate some fields such as PipCost or P/L.

 ## Real Case Study:
 1. Learn how to build and backtest Rsi signals using ForexConnect API at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/ForexConnectAPI/RsiSignals_via_ForexConnectAPI.zip">here</a>.